Dreaming381/Latios-Framework/Documentation~/Myri Audio/Getting Started.md

 The clip fields in the above components come in the form of a `BlobAssetReference<AudioClipBlob>`.
-The most useful field for you is likely the name, which is the original `name` of the clip asset when it was converted.
+The most useful field for you is likely the name, which is the original `name` of the clip asset when it was baked.
 The `Length` of `loopedOffsets` is the number of unique voices for that clip when played by looped sources.